Writing & Reporting

 Among AOL, WUFT (PBS/NPR), other outlets, and teaching at the University of Florida, Michael has edited thousands of news articles, school papers, and other content.
-Here are a few examples of published articles he coached student reporters on and edited, all from WUFT.
+Here are examples of published articles — all from WUFT — on which he coached the cub reporters and that he edited.

 Since 2013, Michael has taught students majoring in journalism, telecommunications, public relations and sometimes other subjects at the University of Florida.
 As of the spring 2017 semester, he has led 27 class sections among the five classes below.

 Semesters taught: Spring 2016 (three sections); Fall 2016, Spring 2017, Fall 2017 (two sections per semester)

 This in-person course has me serving as a WUFT (NPR/PBS) news editor/manager while students work as reporters covering about a dozen counties in North Central Florida and first-line editors in a professional newsroom setting.

 Problems and Ethics in Journalism ( JOU 4700 )

 This in-person course of up to 45 students explores a vast range of contemporary ethical cases, themes and theories, and uses journalistic successes and failures — especially those stemming from gray-area ethical decisions — as a base to launched into in-class discussions and out-of-class projects.